Four Things to See in Provence

 2. The Vineyards of Chateauneuf du Pape

-Provence is home to many great French wines (more on that in Wednesday's blog), and one of the best places to immerse yourself is the Chateauneuf du Pape vineyards.
+Provence is home to many great French wines, and one of the best places to immerse yourself is the Chateauneuf du Pape vineyards.
 This countryside in the western part of Provence is rife with vines, peppered with quaint French villages, and always bursting with good food and friendly people.
-It's very accessible by car even to those who do not consider themselves particularly adventurous, which makes the area a perfect setting for our self-driving Provence cooking vacation, Provencal Adventure.
+It’s very accessible by car even to those who do not consider themselves particularly adventurous, which makes the area a perfect setting for our Provence cooking vacation, Terroir, Touring & Tasting.

 On the other side of Provence from Avignon and Chateauneuf du Pape, and on the complete opposite spectrum in terms of sites to see, lies the French Riviera, or Côte d’Azur.
 It extends geographically from the border with Italy more or less to the famed town of Saint Tropez, and, as one would expect from the name, it boasts mile after mile of pristine beaches and the blue waters of the Mediterranean.
 When the weather is fair, there is no hipper, more relaxed, more beautiful place to be.
 Walk along open air markets on the waterfront, “ooh” and “ahh” over celebrity sitings, and enjoy dish after dish of fresh, delectable seafood.

 4. The Var Interior